 ROS worlds represent the patient’s home or apartment and define models’ placement (e.g., actors and furniture), actor configuration, and devices (Bipin, 2018).
 Researchers use physics simulators (e.g., Gazebo) to examine interactions between these various components.
 For instance, the actor might perform walking to the kitchen table.
 Each camera will capture frames from its vantage point and transmit them to a message bus during this sequence.
 Next, AI services subscribe to the event stream and process the visual data.
 Suppose the service detects a valuable signal (e.g., the refrigerator door is left open).
 In that case, it can post a notification to another message bus to mitigate the situation (e.g., use voice assistant).

 Validating these interactions requires an ability to reconfigure these worlds without significant effort.
 World templating tools (e.g., AWS RoboMaker) can dynamically generate environments that meet a specification (AWS, 2021).
 This capability allows the researchers to focus on creating custom sensors and algorithms, not positioning furniture.
-That also means this dissertation should have a stronger emphasis on ROS components and world templates, not reinventing standard tooling.
+That also means this dissertation aims to have a stronger emphasis on ROS components and world templates, not reinventing standard tooling.
 These components must implement an asynchronous and loosely coupled architecture.

 Extracting Intents

+A machine learning algorithm will process short video clips and predict the subject’s intent based on their behavior.
+For instance, the simulator will load a humanoid into a virtual apartment and then perform a walking sequence.
+These animation sequences will originate from open-source databases, such as Mixamo (Adobe, 2021) and MoCap Database (CMU, 2021).
+IP-cameras will track the subject’s skeleton movement changes into specialized sequence-to-binary classification models.
+For example, one model predicts that the subject is raising their hand while another assessing jumping or falling.
+Next, an ensamble classification algorithm combines these binary predictors into a sophisticated intent.
+This strategy should create an extensible framework that supports iteratively adding more behaviors overtime.

-(CMU, 2021)A machine learning algorithm will classify and annotate the video’s contents.
-There are several potential implementations (e.g., Open Pose versus Das et al.’s approach).
-The AI model(s) must perform within the hardware constraints of an edge appliance.
-For instance, the simulated home might parallel process dozens of cameras and sensors.
-Otherwise, the system will require remote compute configurations (e.g., public cloud), which raises security and privacy concerns.
+The input sequence will be contain the relative positional changes to the subject’s skeletal joints.
+There are several potential implementations and those solutions must perform within the hardware constraints of an edge appliance.
+For instance, the simulated home might produce data from dozens of cameras and sensors.
+Suppose the algorithm requires too much compute resources.
+In that case, the solution would require remote compute configurations (e.g., public cloud), and this further raises security and privacy concerns.
+Maintaining the subject’s privacy drives specific requirements into this design, though its broadly deferred to future research.

 Feedback Mechanism

 Third, the system records all observations and responses for offline comparison against the labeled data.
 These records qualitative tags and aggregates centrally for offline analysis.
-The research team will use this database to assess the system’s accuracy and identify potential quality gaps.
+The researcher will use this database to assess the system’s accuracy and identify potential quality gaps.
 For instance, the responses could indicate that specific intent predictions are unreliable (e.g., the patient has a fork versus pen).

 Artifact Requirements

-Customers will only use artifacts that meet their specific needs, are well designed, and are reliable.
-Researchers must meet these expectations with concise deliverable requirements.
+This constructive research project will simulate human activity and then predict the subject’s intents using video-streams.
+The solution uses open source tooling, enabling other researchers to extend these efforts for their own projects.
+Derived works could include social studies, game theory, and film production.
+These diverse researchers need the activity recognition For instance, the activity prediction capabilities should accept standard RGB+D film sequences.
+Additionally, there intents should map into a reusable action-space taxonmy.

 User Roles